wt-delacruz/shiny-giggle/README.md

 Lastly, make sure `appium-doctor` checks are green for what you need.

 # Execution:
-Test are executed by running `mvn install` or, since they are organized by suites, just execute the `resources/default.xml` file from your preferred IDE.
+Tests are executed by running `mvn install` or, since they are organized by suites, just execute the `resources/default.xml` file from your preferred IDE.